These related terms will help you better understand your dog’s results:

 Impact of Breed

-When determining whether or not a variant is expected to have a clinical impact for a breed, we have taken into account research either published, internal, or otherwise presented by a subject matter authority as our primary criteria.
-So, while a dog may have the variant associated with a disease (one copy or two copies for dominant variants and two copies for recessive variants), he or she may not be known to be at clinical risk form that variant.
-We have updated our profiles to reflect this.
+When determining whether or not a variant is expected to have a clinical impact within a breed, we have taken into account research either published, internal, or otherwise presented by a subject matter authority as our primary criteria.
+So, while a dog may have the variant associated with a disease (one copy or two copies for dominant variants and two copies for recessive variants), he or she may not be known to be at clinical risk from that variant.

 Based on the available research within the breed or highly related breeds, you may see text similar to the following options: this genetic variant is not likely to increase the risk that your dog will develop this condition; this genetic variant is associated with an increase that your dog will develop this condition; we do not know whether this variant increases the risk that will develop this condition.